 The below are a list of my Homesteading Post links that I plan to add more and more to this blog as time goes on.
 Farming, gardening, DIY projects, and various other notions.
-At the top of this page I will add dated events/discussions as they occur, and I get around to writing about them.
+(I am updating the below…)

 Feedback encouraged!!!
-And I will update this page reasonably regularly.
+And I will update this page reasonably regularly, I hope.
 Check back ever so often if you are inclined.
 WordPress, the blogging platform, won’t send out notices for Updates the way it does for new blog posts.

 Raising Up Poultry

 It has been chickens to date, both broilers and layers.
 I would like to add in guinea fowl, for their tick-eating fixation.
 Also… quail.
 (EDIT: quail are now a part of the homestead!)
 Post links are in ascending date order of occurrence.
 Quail have landed here early than guineas, but right now a certain pandemic puts many things into a series of question marks.

 Arrival of the Chicken Coop & Tractor!

 Chicken/Wild Bird Feeder: Pork lard or sheep fat cakes